Why hands-on ecosystem investigations?

 Investigating ecosystem dynamics starts with identifying components that are key to the system.
-In that respect, we have an opportunity to use locally relevant ecosystem(s) as the phenomena that drives this investigation.
-For example, students in the southwest could brainstorm a list of environmental components that are characteristic in a desert biome or ecosystem, using a video or even a virtual tour as a conversation starter.
+This provides an opportunity to use locally relevant ecosystem(s) as the phenomena that drives this investigation.
+For example, students in the southwest could brainstorm a list of environmental components that are characteristic in a desert biome, using a video or even a virtual tour as a conversation starter.
 In addition, students can compare two different ecosystems to emphasize how their components are characteristic, may differ, and have potential to change and affect populations (possibly introducing the terms abiotic and biotic with cultural sensitivity).

 In 2020, the Fast Plants Team drew upon our many tried-and-true resources to develop a new lesson plan for an experimental, model ecosystem investigation.
 As with our other recent lesson/investigation development, these plans were designed in the Gather, Reason, Communicate instructional model.
 Also like our other resources, this lesson has a Creative Commons license for non-commercial use; so, you may download, print, or make a copy to your own Drive and edit as you wish for educational purposes.